Algae Identification

 Pink algae and your health:

-Proper pool hygiene is essential to prevent the proliferation of harmful bacteria and pathogens.
+It is vital to maintain strict pool hygiene to inhibit the growth of dangerous bacteria and pathogens.

 Pink/Red Algae Treatment